DanielKiani/ReviewSense/README.md

     * **Misinterpretation:** Failing to correctly understand the specific user question (e.g., "taste" vs. "type", comparison questions).
 2.  **Prompt Engineering Complexity:** Finding the right prompt structure required extensive iteration.
 Simple prompts lacked control, while overly complex prompts sometimes confused the model.
 Few-shot prompting proved essential for reliable intent classification.
 Balancing strictness (for grounding) with flexibility (to allow synthesis) in the RAG prompt was difficult.
 3.  **Intent Classification Brittleness:** Getting the LLM to output *only* the classification label required moving from zero-shot, to strict instructions, to few-shot examples, and finally adding robust parsing logic (`parse_intent`) to handle noisy LLM outputs reliably.
 4.  **Performance:** Running the 7B parameter GGUF model on a CPU is significantly slower than using smaller models or GPU acceleration.
-Batch analysis and RAG responses take noticeable time (though acceptable for demonstration).
+Batch analysis and RAG responses take noticeable time.
 5.  **Evaluation Bottleneck:** Using external APIs (like OpenAI) for RAGAs evaluation can incur costs and hit rate limits.
 Using the local model for evaluation is free but slower and potentially less objective.

 ---